 Return to the Content Performance tab in the SEO tool:

-In your HubSpot account, navigate to Marketing > Planning and Strategy > SEO.
+In your HubSpot account, navigate to Marketing > Website > SEO.

 Click a topic to check the internal links in your subtopic content.

 Next to the subtopic keyword content you just updated, click Check link.
 If an internal link is found, the red alert will disappear and the Link to pillar page status will update to Linked.

 If you have added internal links in your subtopic content to your pillar content, but these internal links are still undetected, possible reasons include:

 The page or blog post has not been published, and the tool can't detect internal links in a draft page or blog post.
 Ensure your subtopic content is published.

 The internal link added is a link from the pillar page to your subtopic content.
 The tool only validates internal links from your subtopic content to your pillar page.
 Add the internal link to your subtopic content, and link it to the pillar page.